Care Home Health related deaths

 Deerlands Residential Home

-Concerns summary The care home failed to conduct a falls risk assessment on admission and did not promptly seek medical attention for injuries.
+Concerns summary (AI summary) The care home failed to conduct a falls risk assessment on admission and did not promptly seek medical attention for injuries.
 Care notes were inadequately used to record incidents or monitor injury progression.

 Alan Lee